TriplyDB/Documentation/docs/triplydb-js/index.md

   <dd>The caption is an explanatory text about a specific query.</dd>

   <dt><code>id: string</code></dt>
-  <dd>Each Story elements gets an Id when it is created.
-When you want to update an Story element you will need this Id.
+  <dd>Each Story element gets an Id when it is created.
+When you want to update a Story element you will need this Id.
 The Id is only required when updating an element and not needed when adding an object.</dd>

   <dt>paragraph: string</dt>
   <dd>The Markdown content of a story paragraph.
 Only allowed when the type is set to <code>"paragraph"</code> </dd>